bbauska/CSS3-Reference/README.md

     reader styles override the user agent's default styles.

-4. Sort all declarations applying to the given element by *specificity*.
-Those elements with a higher specificity have more weight than those with lower specificity.
+4. Sort all declarations applying to the given element by
+    <i>specificity</i>.
+Those elements with a higher specificity have more
+    weight than those with lower specificity.

-5. Sort all declarations applying to the given element by *order*.
+5. Sort all declarations applying to the given element by <i>order</i>.
 The later a declaration appears in the stylesheet or document, the more weight it is given.
 Declarations that appear in an imported stylesheet are considered to come before all declarations within the